timble/kodekit/README.md

-## Koowa Framework
+## Nooku Framework

-### What is Koowa?
+### What is Nooku Framework ?

-Koowa is an open-source extension framework for Joomla.
-Developed and maintained by [Joomlatools](http://joomlatools.com).
+Nooku Framework is an open-source extension framework for Joomla.
+Developed and maintained by [Timble](http://timble.net) with the help of contributors from far and beyond.

-By doing most of the repetitive work, Koowa greatly reduces the time to develop Joomla extensions, allowing you to focus on the things that matter: features.
+Nooku Framework can be installed in Joomla as a plugin and lets you focus on the "business" logic of your extension.
+By doing most of the repetitive work for you [boilerplate code](http://en.wikipedia.org/wiki/Boilerplate_code) is eliminated whuch greatly reduces the time to develop Joomla extensions.

+Nooku Framework provides you with excellent out-of-the-box security features.
+The design pattern based architecture also makes your extension very flexible: all your code to becomes re-usable, extensible and more easily replaceable.

-Koowa uses a [component based architecture](http://en.wikipedia.org/wiki/Component-based_software_engineering) and includes everything needed to create Joomla components according to the [Hierarchical Model-View-Contoller](http://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) (HMVC) pattern.
+Nooku Framework uses a [component based architecture](http://en.wikipedia.org/wiki/Component-based_software_engineering) and includes everything needed to create Joomla extensions according to the [Hierarchical Model-View-Contoller](http://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) (HMVC) pattern.

-### Why Koowa?
+### Why Nooku Framework?

-Koowa is built to help Joomlatools create complex Joomla extensions and tries to solve following problems:
+Nooku Framework is built to help developers create complex Joomla extensions and tries to solve following problems:

 * Abstract differences between Joomla versions 2.x and 3.x.
 * Act as a solid base for building extensions.